In early 2013 a global brute-force attack began hitting WordPress installations across almost every WP host server in existence around the world.

 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, WordPress security is of the utmost importance if you run a WordPress site.
-Hopefully, the information in this article will help prevent brute-force attacks on your WordPress site.
-If you need any further help or assistance with WordPress security, please seek help from a WordPress security specialist, or search for a WordPress technical provider in our WordPress Services Directory.
+As you can see, website security is very important if you run a WordPress site.
+Hopefully, the information in this article has given you the initial guidelines and help you need to keep your WordPress site protected from brute force attacks.
+If you need any further help or assistance with WordPress security, please consult a professional WordPress security specialist, or search for a WordPress service provider in our WordPress Services Directory.

-We also recommend subscribing to WPCompendium.org to receive notifications via email whenever we publish new information on WordPress security and reviews of new security plugins.
+Also, don’t forget to subscribe to WPCompendium.org to receive notifications whenever we publish new articles and tutorials on WordPress security and reviews of new security plugins.